 IEACBS Partners in Education

 Since founded in 2001, we have partnered with schools in an effort to promote STEM (science, technology, engineering and math), CTE (Career and Technical Education), and local business in schools.
 Starting with Sandpoint High Schools build a boat project, elementary schoolers little boat builders, Central Valley High School Chris Craft project.
-Contact Alan Wardsworth or Ron Yandt if your school is interested in a partnership.
+Contact IEACBS if your school is interested in a partnership.

 A New Project for IEACBS, Paul Rodkey, and Central Valley High School